Rock Creek Roadless Area

 The Rock Creek Roadless Area (B032) is located northwest of Buffalo, Wyoming, in the Bighorn National Forest.
-It comprises roughly 34000 acre of forested timberlands, mountain parks, rugged canyons, and stunning rock formations.
-This area represents the entire spectrum of environments found in the Bighorn National Forest and encompasses prairie land to high alpine peaks.
-This roadless area is the source of the north, middle, and south forks of Rock Creek, Balm of Gilead Creek, Pheasant Creek, and Ditch Creek.
-The area is flanked on the eastern side by the Bud Love Big Game Winter Range and the HF Bar Ranch Historic District.
-On the southern side the roadless area is surrounded by the Paradise Guest Ranch.
-The roadless area is home to elk, moose, mountain lion, pine marten, blue grouse, ruffed grouse, and raptors.
-The Rock Creek area is the largest area of quality elk security habitat outside of the Cloud Peak Wilderness Area and would provide an important corridor from the high country to the Bud Love Habitat Management Unit.
-The Rock Creek roadless area is dominated by lodgepole pine, some ponderosa, and aspen stands with low-growing juniper in the undergrowth.
-The area has not been opened to roads due to the ruggedness of the landscape and the high costs of implementation.
+It comprises roughly 34000 acre of forested lands, mountain parks, steep canyons, and large rock formations.
+This area prairie land to high alpine peaks.
+The north, middle, and south forks of Rock Creek, Balm of Gilead Creek, Pheasant Creek, and Ditch Creek originate here.
+The area is flanked on the eastern side by the Bud Love Big Game Winter Range and the HF Bar Ranch Historic District and on the southern side by the Paradise Guest Ranch.
+It is home to elk, moose, mountain lion, pine marten, blue grouse, ruffed grouse, and raptors.
+Lodgepole pine, some ponderosa, and aspen stands with low-growing juniper in the undergrowth dominate the area.
+The ruggedness of the terrain and the resulting high cost of development have discouraged road-building.

-In the 1990s three holes were drilled and abandoned north, south, and east of Rock Creek to assess the area for oil and gas production.
+In the 1990s areas to the north, south, and east of Rock Creek were assessed for oil and gas production.
 The area has a very low potential for natural resource and mineral exploitation.